jennyknuth/landlabWiki/Build-a-Model.md

 * Divergent and mixed convergent-divergent flow routers
 * A deltaic simulator

-Note that not all components will run under all conditions, but that any limitations should be made clear in the inline documentation associated with that component (access help either through the indices you can find `on this site <http://landlab.readthedocs.org/en/latest/users_guide.html#list-of-landlab-components>`_ or by typing “[component or method]?” in an interactive Python session).
+Note that not all components will run under all conditions, but that any limitations should be made clear in the inline documentation associated with that component (access help either through the indices you can find `on this site <http://landlab.readthedocs.org/en/latest/users_guide.html#list-of-landlab-components>`_ or by typing ``[component or method]?`` in an interactive Python session).
 In particular, some components may demand you are running on a regular grid.
 It should probably also be emphasized that most of these components are still under active development within this beta release of Landlab, and may behave in idiosyncratic ways or be subject to sudden changes with little or no warning.
 In all cases, we’d recommend contacting the original coder of the component to let them know they have external users to think about before setting out on any major research challenges using it!

 Implementing a Landlab driver